 Sure!
 You will work in batches.
 Either place parchment into your air fryer or spray with a non-stick spray.
 (Check your air fryer manual to see what is the suggested method.
 Some also recommend doing nothing and placing the food directly onto the basket or tray.)

-Spread the wontons into a single layer (slightly touching is ok) and spray with olive oil or a non-stick oil-based spray.
+Spread the wontons into a single layer (slightly touching is okay) and spray with olive oil or a non-stick oil-based spray.
 Cook at 375°F for 8-10 minutes.
 If you want them golden and crispy, the full 10 minutes is recommended.

 Homemade Cream Cheese Wontons